jbussemaker/SBArchOpt/sb_arch_opt/algo/segomoe_readme.md

-# SEGOMOE: Super Efficient Global Optimization with Mixture of Experts
+# SBArchOpt Interface to SEGOMOE: Super Efficient Global Optimization with Mixture of Experts

 SEGOMOE is a Bayesian optimization toolbox developed by ONERA and ISAE-SUPAERO.
 For more information refer to: